wix-incubator/wix-rails-rss-feed-app/README.md

   |   |-- js
   |   |-- external_modules
   |   `-- wix-ui-lib
+  |-- Gemfile                           (Added the wix-apps gem)
 </pre>

 As all other app samples, the app business logic resides in the client side (Javascript) under the Public folder.
 The server is responsible for validating that requests are arriving from the Wix platform and to store the app instance settings in a simple key-value store.

+### Overview

+This app uses the wix-apps middleware to handle authentication, make sure you to follow it's <a href="https://github.com/wix/wix-apps-ruby">setup</a>

 ## License